orbitalquark/textadept/docs/api.md

 Parameters:

 - *filename*:  The filename of the buffer to go to.
 - *split*:  Optional flag that indicates whether or not to open the buffer in a split view if there is only one view.
-The default value is `false`.
 - *preferred_view*:  Optional view to open the desired buffer in if the buffer is not visible in any other view.
 - *sloppy*:  Optional flag that indicates whether or not to not match *filename* to [`buffer.filename`](#buffer.filename) exactly.
 When `true`, matches *filename* to only the last part of [`buffer.filename`](#buffer.filename) This is useful for run and compile commands which output relative filenames and paths instead of full ones and it is likely that the file in question is already open.
-The default value is `false`.

 <a id="ui.goto_view"></a>
 #### `ui.goto_view`(*view*)